-Section 3.
+Section 4.
 Use of Documents.
-The County and the District hereby authorize the Underwriter to use, in connection with the offer and sale of the Bonds, this Purchase Agreement, the Continuing Disclosure Agreement (defined herein), the Preliminary Official Statement (defined below) and the Official Statement and the Resolutions and all information contained herein and therein and all of the documents, certificates or statements furnished by the County or the District to the Underwriter in connection with the transactions contemplated by this Purchase Agreement, except as such other documents shall otherwise provide.
-The Resolutions, Purchase Agreement, Continuing Disclosure Agreement and Official

-Statement are collectively referred to as the "Legal Documents."
-The County and the District do not object to distribution of the Official Statement in electronic form.
+The District hereby authorizes the Underwriter to use, in connection with the offer and sale of the Bonds, this Purchase Agreement, the Preliminary Official Statement (defined below) and the Official Statement, the Resolution, the Escrow Agreement, the Continuing Disclosure Agreement, the Paying Agent Agreement, and all information contained herein and therein and all of the documents, certificates or statements furnished by the District to the Underwriter in connection with the transactions contemplated by this Purchase Agreement, except as such other documents shall otherwise provide.
+The Resolution, this Purchase Agreement, the Escrow Agreement, the Paying Agent Agreement, the Continuing Disclosure Agreement and the Official Statement are collectively referred to as the "Legal Documents."
+The District does not object to distribution of the Official Statement in electronic form.

-Section 4.
+Section 5.
 Public Offering of the Bonds.
 The Underwriter agrees to make a bona fide public offering of all the Bonds at the initial public offering prices or yields to be set forth on the cover or inside cover pages of the Official Statement and as set forth in Appendix A hereto.
-Subsequent to such initial public offering, the Underwriter reserves the right to change such initial public offering prices or yields as they deem necessary in connection with the marketing of the Bonds; provided that the Underwriter shall not change the interest rates on the Bonds set forth in Appendix A. The Bonds may be offered and sold to certain dealers at prices lower than such initial public offering prices.
-The Underwriter reserves the right to: (i) over-allot or effect transactions which stabilize or maintain the market price of the Bonds at levels above those that might otherwise prevail in the open market; and (ii) discontinue such stabilizing, if commenced, at any time without prior notice.
+Subsequent to such initial public offering, the Underwriter reserves the right to change such initial public offering price or yield as it deems necessary in connection with the marketing of the Bonds.

-Section 5.
+Section 6.
 Review of Official Statement.
-The Underwriter hereby represents that it has received and reviewed the Preliminary Official Statement with respect to the Bonds, dated \\\\\\, 2021 (the "Preliminary Official Statement").
-The District represents that it has deemed the Preliminary Official Statement to be final, except for either revision or addition of the offering price(s), interest rate(s), yield(s), selling compensation, aggregate principal amount, principal amount per maturity, delivery date, rating(s), redemption provisions and other terms of the Bonds which depend upon the foregoing as provided in and pursuant to Rule I5c2-12 of the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended (the "Rule"), and consents to and ratifies the use and distribution by the Underwriter of the Preliminary Official Statement in connection with the public offering of the Bonds by the Underwriter.
+The Underwriter hereby represents that they have received and reviewed the Preliminary Official Statement with respect to the Bonds, dated , 2021 (the "Preliminary Official Statement").
+The District represents that the Preliminary Official Statement was deemed final as of the date thereof, except for either revision or addition of the offering price(s), interest rate(s), yield(s) to maturity, selling compensation, aggregate principal amount, principal amount per maturity, delivery date, rating(s), redemption provisions and other terms of the Bonds which depend upon the foregoing as provided in and pursuant to Rule 15c2-12 of the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended (the "Rule"), and consents to, confirms, approves and ratifies the use and distribution by the Underwriter of the Preliminary Official Statement in connection with the public offering of the Bonds by the Underwriter.
+The District does not object to distribution of the Preliminary Official Statement in electronic form.

-The Underwriter agrees that prior to the time the final Official Statement relating to the Bonds is available, the Underwriter will send to any potential purchaser of the Bonds, upon the request of such potential purchaser, a copy of the most recent Preliminary Official Statement.
+The Underwriter agrees that prior to the time the final Official Statement (as defined herein) relating to the Bonds is available, the Underwriter will send to any potential purchaser of the Bonds, upon the request of such potential purchaser, a copy of the most recent Preliminary Official Statement.
 Such Preliminary Official Statement shall be sent by first-class mail (or other equally prompt means) not later than the first business day following the date upon which each such request is received.